Can You Have a Catholic Funeral if You Are Cremated?

 How a Catholic Funeral with Cremation Might Be Different

 The other biggest difference is that the cremated remains of Catholics are typically not kept in an urn at home after the funeral.
 Part of the Catholic faith involves the interment of remains, either in a burial or in a mausoleum.
 However, this differs with cremated remains.
 Ashes can be buried in a Catholic cemetery, but they can also be interred in a columbarium.
 These facilities are similar to mausoleums, but they are designed to house cremation urns instead of caskets.
+The key is that the church prefers that the remains stay together (preferably buried in a gravesite in a Catholic cemetery) instead of scattered and thus separated.

 It should be noted that it is also entirely possible to have a service first, with a viewing of the body, and then have the body cremated.